 About the Project

-The Higher Ground building also offers medical respite beds for men and women who are experiencing homelessness and are recovering from hospitalization; specialized housing and assistance for women suffering from late-stage alcoholism; and Pay-for-Stay beds for men, which is held in savings for clients and can be used for a first month’s rent or down payment on permanent housing.
+Phase I – Higher Ground Saint Paul opened in January 2017, offering 193 supportive housing units and 354 emergency shelter beds and bunks to people experiencing homelessness.
+The building also offers medical respite beds for men and women who are experiencing homelessness and are recovering from hospitalization, specialized housing, assistance for women suffering from late-stage alcoholism and Pay-for-Stay beds for men, which is held in savings for clients and can be used for a first month’s rent or down payment on permanent housing.

-Phase 2 – Saint Paul Opportunity Center and Dorothy Day Residence: The second phase consists of a six-floor, 50,000-square-foot building to be built on the site of the current Dorothy Day Center.
-The building will include the Saint Paul Opportunity Center, an integrated, one-stop location connecting people to critical services to improve their health, income, housing stability, and well-being.
-Services will be provided by a variety of community partner organizations, including Catholic Charities, Ramsey County, the Veterans Administration, and health care providers.
-The building will also include the Dorothy Day Residence, 177 permanent housing units above the Opportunity Center.
-Catholic Charities hopes to complete construction on the Saint Paul Opportunity Center in early 2019.
+Phase II – The Richard M. Schulze Family Foundation Saint Paul Opportunity Center and Dorothy Day Place opened its doors in October 2019.
+The second phase consists of a six-floor, 50,000-square-foot building built on the site of the original Dorothy Day Center.
+The building includes the Saint Paul Opportunity Center, an integrated, one-stop location connecting people to critical services to improve their health, income, housing stability and well-being.
+Services are provided by a variety of community partner organizations, including Catholic Charities, Ramsey County, the Veterans Administration, health care providers and many more organizations and volunteers.
+The building provides critical services such as meal services, a laundry room, a hair salon, secure storage, veterans services, computer stations, job training programs, built-in dental care facilities and a half dozen exam rooms for medical care.
+The building also includes the Dorothy Day Residence, 177 units of much needed affordable housing units above the Opportunity Center.

 The $40 million private Capital Campaign for Dorothy Day Place was publicly announced at the Dorothy Day Community Breakfast on May 8, 2015, and its successful completion was celebrated at the Dorothy Day Community Breakfast on May 5, 2017.